isabella232/search-promote.en-1/help/c-about-design-menu/c-about-page-navigation.md

 ---
 description: You can use Page Navigation to customize the page navigation control of your search presentation layer.
-seo-description: You can use Page Navigation to customize the page navigation control of your search presentation layer.
-seo-title: About Page Navigation
 solution: Target
 subtopic: Navigation
 title: About Page Navigation